-[EDITOR’S NOTE: I POSTED THIS SEVERAL YEARS AGO, BUT THIS IS A UPDATED WITH BETTER PICTURES AND GALLERIES TO MATCH MY NEW WEB FORMAT.]
 [FERNANDO DE NORONHA, BRAZIL] — It had rained all morning.
 I was driving like a mad man in my bumble-bee colored dune buggy, down a rutted muddy road to a clearing on the edge of a steep cliff.
 Not intentionally crazy, mind you, but out of necessity.
 The little dune buggy was so small and my legs were so long that my knees straddled the teeny rubber steering wheel.
-I had to steer with my arms between
+I had to steer with my arms between my legs, crab-like. 🦀 Nearing the edge of the cliff, I had to slam on the brakes with all my power to slow down, not just because of the slippery mud, but because they brakes had as much grip as if I was rubbing a Teva sandal directly on

 (Sao Paulo) — Sao Paulo is big.
 But when you want a break from the concrete, take a taxi to the Parque Ibirapuera, Sao Paulo’s Central Park.
 Walk among the walkers, with great stops at lakes and mini forests and make sure you duck into the Oscar Niemeyer designed music pavilion.